-The EssentialSkillz New & Expectant Mothers Risk Assessment training explores the key workplace risks that new and expectant mothers might face – including prolonged periods of standing, excessive workloads, manual handling, noise, or exposure to biological or chemical agents – and examines different strategies to manage the risks and alleviate discomfort.
-It outlines the key legislation that protects new and expectant mothers at work, across the Management of Health and Safety at Work Regulations 1999 (MHSW), the Workplace (Health, Safety and Welfare) Regulations 1992 (the Workplace Regulations), and the Equality Act 2010.
+The Risk Assessment for New and Expectant Mothers outlines typical workplace hazards that expectant and new mothers might face – including prolonged periods of standing, excessive workloads, manual handling, noise, or exposure to biological or chemical agents – and examines different strategies to manage the risks and alleviate discomfort.
+Although many women remain healthy during pregnancy, some common health problems that can occur during pregnancy are described along with coping strategies.

 Like all the EssentialSkillz courses, the New and Expectant Mothers Risk Assessment training can be customised to meet your needs, at no additional cost.
 A designated course administrator can edit the text and images within the course, and link to organisation-specific documentation.

 On successful completion of the test users can download and print a certificate.

 The course lasts approximately 45 minutes, although this will depend on the level of existing knowledge.

 Users are required to take a final test consisting of 10 default questions.
 The default pass mark is 70%